infiniflow/ragflow/api/python_api_reference.md

 #### id: `string`

-The ID of the chat to be retrieved.
+The ID of the chat to retrieve.
 Defaults to `None`.

 #### name: `string`

-The name of the chat to be retrieved.
+The name of the chat to retrieve.
 Defaults to `None`.

 ### Returns

-- Success: A list of `Chat` objects representing the retrieved knowledge bases.
+- Success: A list of `Chat` objects.
 - Failure: `Exception`.

 ### Examples